streamdataio/quizz-apispark-demo/README.md

 # Quizz APISpark - Streamdata.io demo

 This demo shows how to turn an APISpark API into a streaming API thanks to [streamdata.io](http://streamdata.io/).
-For further reading, you can read the blog entry explanation at [restlet blog](http://restlet.com/blog/2015/07/08/create-a-quiz-application-with-google-sheets-apispark-streamdata-io-and-d3-js/) or[streamdata blog](http://streamdata.io/blog/quiz-applicati…eamdataio-d3js).
+For further reading, you can read the blog entry explanation at [restlet blog](http://restlet.com/blog/2015/07/08/create-a-quiz-application-with-google-sheets-apispark-streamdata-io-and-d3-js/) or [streamdata blog](http://streamdata.io/blog/quiz-applicati…eamdataio-d3js).

 ## Steps